 It can be difficult to find the right words to express your concern when someone you know experiences the loss of a parent.
-When a holiday like Mother’s Day or Father’s Day comes around after they have passed, it can bring about a myriad of emotion.
-Instead of ignoring a hard situation and saying nothing, you can learn what to say on Father’s Day to someone who lost their dad.
-While nothing can bring their father back, a well-meaning sentiment can provide some peace and comfort.
+Holidays like Mother’s Day or Father’s Day can be fraught.
+Instead of ignoring a hard situation, learn what the experts suggest you say on Father’s Day to someone who lost their dad.

 “Particularly with a recent loss, this day can be very traumatic,” mental health counselor Dr. Joanne Frederick tells Romper.
-“See what you can do or suggest to make the day less painful for them.”
 Planning ahead and asking how they plan to spend the day can be a helpful approach, according to Frederick.

-What to say to someone who has lost their dad on Father’s Day depends on how close you are to that person and what your own relationship looks like.
-For example, what you might say to a coworker will look different than how you interact with your spouse.
+What to say to someone who has lost their dad on Father’s Day will depend on how close you are to that person.
+What you might say to a coworker — if anything — will look different than how you interact with your spouse.

-Above and beyond what you can say to someone on Father’s Day when they have lost their dad, Frederick says it can also be helpful to do something special together to honor their father’s memory.
-“If you can't be there in person, send a cute memento that will remind them of their dad, perhaps a sports team they loved, a hobby, a favorite song, or anything that personalizes a memory for them,” she suggests.
+Beyond saying the right words, it may be helpful to offer to do something special together to honor their father’s memory.
+“If you can't be there in person, send a cute memento that will remind them of their dad, perhaps a sports team they loved, a hobby, a favorite song, or anything that personalizes a memory for them,” Frederick suggests.